tier4/scenario_simulator_v2/docs/user_guide/RunWithDocker.md

         - { name: isEgo, value: 'false' }
 ```

-Replace `$PWD/path/to/your/scenario.yaml` in two places with your custom scenario and execute the command below
+Replace `$PWD/path/to/your/scenario.yaml` in two places with your custom scenario, <br/>
+and execute the command below

 ```
 rocker --x11 --oyr-mount $PWD/path/to/your/scenario.yaml \